2022/01/01

 The view of the Singapore Airlines Boeing 777-300/ER Business Class cabin from my seat during the boarding process at Gate No. 27 located in the Central Building at Narita International Airport Terminal 1 (South Wing)

-An Air Canada Boeing 787-8 Dreamliner, registered C-GHQY, being serviced at Gate No. 31 located in Satellite No. 3 at Narita International Airport Terminal 1 (South Wing) in preparation for her long early evening transpacific return flight over the North Pacific Ocean back to Canada as Air Canada flight AC 7284 bound for Toronto (Pearson)
+An Air Canada Boeing 787-8 Dreamliner, registered C-GHQY, being serviced at Gate No. 31 located in Satellite No. 3 at Narita International Airport Terminal 1 (South Wing) in preparation for her coming long early evening transpacific return flight over the North Pacific Ocean back to Canada as Air Canada flight AC 7284 bound for Toronto (Pearson)

 The view of the Singapore Airlines Boeing 777-300/ER Business Class cabin from my seat shortly before the boarding process at Gate No. 27 located in the Central Building at Narita International Airport Terminal 1 (South Wing) was completed